 In any case, whether you want to put expensive figures in your PC case is up to you.
 Do what makes you happy but know that you are responsible for your own actions.
 Melted and deformed figure or not, that’s all on you.
 So before you decide to put your figures in your PC case, give it a second thought.

 I started the NekoFigs blog in January 2021, 5 years after I’ve started collecting anime figures.
 It all started with one humble prize figure of Saber Lily which was bought on a whim.
-Now, I face the big problem of how to deal with over 200 empty boxes.
+Now, I have also started my own anime figure store which just means more box problems.